vmware-archive/virtual-security-module/doc/HOWTO.md

 ./vsm-cli --token $TOKEN secrets get namespace1/user1-secret
 ```

-Now let's try some operations as user1.
-Open a new window and log-in as user2:
+Now let's try some operations as user2. **Open a new window and log-in as user2**:
 ```
 ./vsm-cli login user2 user2-private.pem
 TOKEN="..."